BAMeScience/Mistle/example/README.md

 ## Running the test

 Open terminal or change into this directory (path/to/mistle/example).
+Create a new directory for the index with *mkdir index*.
 To construct the fragment index from the example spectral library, run

     mistle-build -i yeast_1000.msp -o index/ -n 4 -t 1

 This should create 4 index partitions (binary format) in the index directory, a precursor index file, and a human-readable config.txt.
+Note that if the PATH to mistle-build and mistle-search is not exported, the user is required to specify the executables (e.g. */path/to/mistle/build/mistle-build [...]*).

 Next, perform example searches